 PhD student.
 Chemist with expertise in computational materials.

 PhD student.
-Materials scientist and mechanical engineer.
+AI algorithm engineer.

 PhD student.
 Computer scientist.